Disclaimer: This story is a personal experience and not sponsored by Netflix.

 Re-Discovering The Building's Gym

 The building I live in has a WhatsApp group.
 Every day there is a ton of junk messages in there.
 Some residents complain about the dogs; others complain about the Social Standing of the building, et cetera.
 I live with my parents in a neighborhood of wealthy people.
 My debt keeps me humble even though I try to get rid of it.

 Anyway, one of the group members complained that building management installed no Netflix on the gym’s TVs.
 Yes, I have a resident-owned gym on the -1 floor of the building.
 I can count on one hand the number of times I went there.

 I had just finished watching this episode when I skimmed through the group’s messages, and something clicked: I’ll watch this new show while walking on the treadmill!
 So simple!
 If I want to watch an episode, I’ll do it there!

 For the first time in a long time, I found the motivation to invest in my body.
 I decided to try it.

 The first day was too simple.
 I put my treadmill on speed 4.5, and when I had finished the episode, I didn’t feel like I had accomplished some great exercise.

 But I did walk for 50 minutes!
 I took the win but decided to do better tomorrow.

 The next day, I put the treadmill to speed 5.
 I again watched the episode till the end and felt right about that.
 I saw some sweat on my shirt but not so much to merit saying this was a good workout.

 Today, I had again come to see an episode.
-I work in high-tech, so I did all this watch-exercises at around 7.30 AM before I went to work.
+I work in high-tech, so I did all these watch-exercises at around 7.30 AM before I went to work.
 Today was different.